HarleyCoops/EpsteinEstateBatch7/README.md

 # Dorle's Stories: AI-Powered Historical Letter Digitization

-An academic-grade pipeline for reconstructing decades of family correspondence into bilingual, typeset narratives using modern LLMs.
+An academic-grade pipeline for reconstructing decades of family correspondence into bilingual, typeset documents.
+A strict mode is provided to avoid any narrative interpretation and to preserve exact provenance.

 ## Vision & Context

 DorleStories is a digital humanities effort that turns fragile handwritten pages into a searchable corpus spanning generations.
 Beyond simple OCR, the goal is to produce coherent stories that can be read either in their original German or in a faithful English translation.
 Each step preserves provenance so historians can trace every sentence back to the source image.

-## Processing Pipeline
+## Processing Pipelines

-The `ImageTranslator.py` script orchestrates a comprehensive 6-phase workflow:
+Two entry points are available:

+- LLM grouping (recommended): `llm_group_letters.py` — Uses Gemini 2.5 Pro to group pages into letters by contextual continuity from the German OCR.
+Produces grouping JSON and optional per-letter de.txt with no added markers.
+- Strict heuristic (optional): `pipeline_strict.py` — OCR → heuristic grouping → LaTeX → optional translation.
+Deprecated for production grouping.

 ### Input → Output Flow